 To take a continuous improvement approach, make sure to:

-- Consistently update content as needed, like your events calendar, social media information, and blog posts.
+- Consistently update content, like your events calendar, social media information, and blog posts.
 Also, take the time to weed out content that no longer supports your mission.

-- Update your CMS and any plugins/modules as soon as they become available to avoid unintended downtime.
+- Update your CMS and any plugins or modules as soon as they become available to avoid security or user experience issues.

-- Check your nonprofit database and website metrics to see how online conversions are doing.
-If you notice that your online fundraising has gone down, consider how you can improve your website to combat this.
+- Check your nonprofit database and website metrics to track donation conversions.
+If you notice that your online fundraising rates are decreasing, consider how you can improve your website to combat this.

-In the end, taking a continuous improvement approach is mainly there to set your website up for continued growth.
-After all, you don’t want to outgrow your site as soon as you reach a goal or accomplish something big.
-By checking in every so often, you can take the necessary steps to expand your CMS system and nonprofit integrations, as well as adjust your website marketing strategy if needed.
+A continuous improvement approach sets your website up for continued growth.
+By checking in every so often, you can take the necessary steps to expand your CMS functionality and integrations, as well as adjust your website marketing strategy if needed.